2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Doubled edge lettering occurs when coins fail to eject properly from the edge-lettering mechanism and receive a second impression, creating overlapping dates, letters, and design elements that appear duplicated or offset along the edge.

-This mechanical malfunction happens when the feeding system malfunctions, allowing a previously inscribed coin to remain in the striking chamber for an additional edge-lettering cycle instead of advancing to the collection bin.
+This mechanical malfunction happens when the feeding system allows a previously inscribed coin to remain in the striking chamber for an additional edge-lettering cycle instead of advancing to the collection bin.

 Doubled Edge Lettering Sacagawea Dollar Price/Grade Chart